passy/bower-flatly/README.md

 bower-flatly
 ======

-a bower package for [http://bootswatch.com/flatly](bootstrap flatly).
+a bower package for [bootstrap flatly](http://bootswatch.com/flatly).

 ```
     bower install bootstrap-flatly
 ```

+not made by me, all credits go to thomas park and bower